Page Speed Optimisation Services for Accelerated Loading Times

-- Our team will fix your site’s speed issues and optimize it so that it runs as fast as possible
+- Our team will fix your site’s speed issues and optimize it using our bspoke pagespeed optimizer tool, so that it runs as fast as possible

 - You will receive a report on your site’s improvements, and we will offer recommendations that may help you to improve the performance of your site further.
 We will also suggest ways to keep your site optimized in the future!

 Here are some of the many ways to increase your site speed:

 Image optimization creates fast loading websites.
 Your images should not be larger than they need to be, contained in the right file format (PNG is better for graphics with fewer than 16 colours, while JPEG is better for photo files) and have been compressed for the web.